a-b-street/docs/book/src/software/ungap_the_map/user_guide.md

 take longer, and maybe also force you to climb steeper hills.

 By default, the most direct route is shown.
 You can change your preferences with the checkboxes.
-Alternative routes are also shown, and if you hover over it, you can compare to the current route.
+Alternative routes are also shown, and if you hover over one, you can compare to the direct route.

 ### Details